TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Imgmenu/Index.rst

 IMGMENU
 ^^^^^^^

-Imagemaps are made by creating one large GIFBUILDER-object based on the GIFBUILDER-object ".main" and adding the properties of the GIFBUILDER-objects for each item (NO, ACT, SPC... and so on).
+Imagemaps are made by creating one large GIFBUILDER object based on the GIFBUILDER object ".main" and adding the properties of the GIFBUILDER objects for each item (NO, ACT, SPC... and so on).

 .. ### BEGIN~OF~TABLE ###